rax-register/rax-register.github.io/_posts/2020-07-11-htb-netmon.md

 A few ports open:

 21 ftp -> looks to be allowing anonymous access on the C:\ drive.
-Possible a good thing for us!
+Possibly a good thing for us!

 80 http -> PRTG Network Monitor, 18.1.37.13946